wilsonmar/oss-perf/README.md

 So if you see a typo that needs fixing or an idea that should be considered, please fork this repo, edit the file, and send us a pull request.
 Better yet, join us in refining what is described here.

-   Not covered in this repo are implementation details such the customized communications, spreadsheets, project plans, and proprietary tutorial materials which enterprises pay for (which fund development of this repo).

 <a name="Table">
 ## Table of Capabilities and Components </a>